TONY-UMN43/Clothing-Classifier/README.md

 Do not copy, modify, or redistribute any part of this code without explicit permission.
 © 2025 Tony Akinyemi.
 All rights reserved.

-A Deep Learning Project that explores **single-label**, using PyTorch.
+A Deep Learning Project that explores **Binary Classification**, using PyTorch.
 The goal was to use my own dataset of Shoes and Socks to train a Convolutional Neural Network Model that can make accurate predictions about any image that contains a Shoe or Sock.

 # Project Highlights
 - Created and Trained ResNet18 CNN Models using **PyTorch**